 Explorations in and around the Templar Church in Poland

-OKM gladly followed the invitation of the history and culture association S.H.K.
-“Tempelburg” and joined a meeting with the magazine Odkrywca, the magazine Relikte der Geschichte as well as the treasure hunters of the youtube-channel Sondelsüchtig.
-As metal detector manufacturer from Germany, OKM was able to support future archaeological projects within the project “Chwarszczany” (Słowianie Templariusze Projekt) with soil measurements.
-Read more about the previous excavations by the expert Dr. Przemysław Kołosowski and what was detected and found during the current exploration.
+OKM followed the invitation of the history and culture association S.H.K.
+"Tempelburg" and joined a meeting with the magazine Odkrywca, the magazine Relikte der Geschichte as well as treasure hunters of the YouTube team 'Sondelsüchtig'.
+As detector manufacturer from Germany, OKM was able to support future archaeological projects within the project "Chwarszczany" (Slowianie Templariusze Projekt) with ground measurements.
+Read more about the previous excavations by the expert Dr. Przemyslaw Kolosowski and what was detected and found during the current exploration.

 Headquarters of the Knights Templar in the Oder region in the 13th century